14 Unusual things about Charles L Harmon

 - I got married in Hongkong when it was under British control.
 Horse racing profits paid my way there and back plus expenses.
 I also made a few thousand dollars while I was there due to being in a Pick Six club I was in since I had left money there to bet with while I was away.

-There are a lot more things I could add, but the above are fourteen of them.
+There are a lot more things I could add, but the above are 14 Unusual Things.

 What do you think of these 14 unusual things?
 Are these typical happenings to most people?
 Add your comments below.